-For regulated horticultural, plants, live animals, animal products and high risk food and feed products you must submit one or more advance notifications for every import declaration you submit to HM Revenue and Customs’ (HMRC’s) Customs Handling of Import and Export Freight (CHIEF) system.
+For regulated horticultural, plants, live animals, animal products and high risk food and feed products you must submit one or more advance notifications for every import declaration you submit to HMRC’s Customs Handling of Import and Export Freight (CHIEF) system.

-For regulated import consignments that contain horticultural, planting material and plant-related goods, you must provide an advance notification to the Procedure for Electronic Application for Certificates (PEACH).
+For regulated import consignments that contain horticultural, planting material and plant-related goods, you must give an advance notification to the Procedure for Electronic Application for Certificates (PEACH).